kanehekili/MicroDVBRecorder/README.md

 ###Keeping the sessions with tmux
 If tmux is installed you can use tmuxStart.sh to run both daemon and webserver in a session.
 Whenever you log in via ssh on the device the session can be restored with "tmux a"
-In the tmux window the sessions can be supervised or killed (use crtl+c)
+<br>In the tmux window the sessions can be supervised or killed (use crtl+c)

 VCR Mode
 ---------
 If you are using a Laptop or worse you may activate the VCR Mode.
-The mode will put the computer to sleep until the next recording.
+<br>The mode will put the computer to sleep until the next recording.
 After the recording, it will sleep again, so saving some energy (and noise)
-Note that the webserver will also not be available at that time...
+<br>Note that the webserver will also not be available at that time...
-If turned on again (e.g by liftig the lid) the Recording deamon will go into Server mode - so VCR mode has to be switched on again.
+<br>If turned on again (e.g by liftig the lid) the Recording deamon will go into Server mode - so VCR mode has to be switched on again.
-For this mode these files help:
+<br>For this mode these files help:
-./serverModeOn switches from VCR mode to server mode ./sleepModeOn switches to VCR Mode.
+* ./serverModeOn switches from VCR mode to server mode
+* ./sleepModeOn switches to VCR Mode.
 The computer will, if not just recording, be put into sleep.

 ###Note for VCR Policy
 In order to run this daemon the /etc/sudoer file has to be changed: